aghavidel/ObsidianVaults/Network-and-Systems/DistributedSystems/pBFT.md

   If this gets delayed, other replicas will flag the primary as faulty and change the view.

 For now, assume a client issues requests one at a time.
 A client returns and moves to the next operation if and only if it receives at least $f+1$ matching replies.

+>[!FAQ] $f+1$ Is Optimal
+>We have $f$ faulty replicas at most.
+As we discussed above, we assume they can be really strong, and as such, they can instantly know that a client submitted a request.
+Thus, a scenario here would be for them to immediately tell the client that the operation is done, and this would immediately violate linearizability (if the client reads back the value that it wrote next, it can get garbage).
+Thus, $f+1$ is the minimum number of answers that you need to make this work.
 ## Primary Operation

 The primary walks the replicas through 3 stages; *pre-prepare*, *prepare* and *commit*.